ThatGuyTristan/calculator_demo/README.md

 Trade-offs and caveats include:
   + Using a CSS hack/trick to get the console to report input from bottom to top.
 Code includes
   +   ``` #output { ... overflow: auto; display: flex; flex-direction: column-reverse; ... } ```
-  +   where #output is the ID for the console output div
+  +   where `#output` is the ID for the console output div

+Entering an input of 'q' will disable the input field.
+This is done to simulate the closing of an actual terminal.

 ## Project setup
 ```